nixworks/public/news/2005/12/16/index.md

 ##### United States Senate
 ### [ Senator John McCain persuades President George W. Bush to accept a ban on cruel, inhuman and degrading treatment of detainees. ](/news/2005/12/16/senator-john-mccain-persuades-president-george-w-bush-to-accept-a-ban-on-cruel-inhuman-and-degrading-treatment-of-detainees.md)
-_Context: John McCain, George W. Bush, United States Senate, U.S. President_
+_Context: George W. Bush, John McCain, U.S. President, United States Senate_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: Iraqi Police claim that they captured Abu Musab al-Zarqawi in 2004 and then released him by mistake. ](/news/2005/12/16/conflict-in-iraq-iraqi-police-claim-that-they-captured-abu-musab-al-zarqawi-in-2004-and-then-released-him-by-mistake.md)